prices/SquadronBuilder/README.md

 any other company.
 It is purely written to make it easier for me to play the game.

-Robotech&reg; and associated names, logos, and all related indicia are trademarks of Harmony Gold USA, Inc.
+Robotech® and associated names, logos, and all related indicia are trademarks of Harmony Gold USA, Inc. http://www.harmonygold.com/

-Palladium Books&reg;, game terms, names, titles, and other game related words, system of play, and slogans are trademarks owned by Palladium Books, Inc.
+Palladium Books®, game terms, names, titles, and other game related words, system of play, and slogans are trademarks owned by Palladium Books, Inc.

-Robotech&reg; RPG Tactics&trade; is published by Palladium Books Inc. http://palladiumbooks.com/
+Robotech® RPG Tactics™ is published by Palladium Books, Inc. http://palladiumbooks.com/